Efficient Hamiltonian, structure and trace distance learning of Gaussian states: Methods

 copies of $\rho$ suffice to output an estimate of a bona-fide covariance matrice $\hat{V}$, mean vector $\hat{t}$ and Hamiltonian $\hat{H}$ such that the corresponding Gaussian state is $\epsilon$-close in trace distance to $\rho$ with probability at least $1-\delta$.
 Furthermore, the postprocessing is polynomial in $m$.
 This implies $\mathcal{N}_{\mathrm{TDL}}(\mathcal{S},m,\epsilon,\delta)\leq N$ for the class of states $\mathcal{S}$ satisfying the above conditions.

 \end{cor} \begin{proof} Equation~\eqref{boundestimatevar} is a consequence of the bound on $\|V\|_{\infty}$ from Equation~\eqref{eq:normbound1}.
-Equation \eqref{samplecompltrace} follows from noting that Equation~\eqref{equ:trace_dist_bound} implies that if the covariance matrix $\hat{V}$ satisfies $|V_{i,j}-\hat{V}_{i,j}|\leq \epsilon'$ with $\epsilon'=\mathcal{O}(\epsilon m^{-1.5}(s^2\beta_{\max}+(e^{2\beta_{\max}}-1)^2 s^{4})^{-\tfrac{1}{2}})$, then the two states are $\epsilon$-close in trace distance.
+Equation \eqref{samplecompltrace} follows from noting that Equation~\eqref{equ:trace_dist_bound} implies that if the covariance matrix $\hat{V}$ satisfies $|V_{i,j}-\hat{V}_{i,j}|\leq \epsilon'$ with $\epsilon'=\mathcal{O}(\epsilon m^{-1.5}(s^2\beta_{\max}+(e^{2\beta_{\max}}-1)^2 s^{4})^{-\tfrac{1}{2}})$ (which also implies that the condition $2\|V-\hat{V}\|_{\infty}< \frac{e^{-2d_{\max}}}{1-e^{-2d_{\max}}} \|S\|_{\infty}^{-2}$ is satisfied if $\epsilon<1$), then the two states are $\epsilon$-close in trace distance.
 It then follows from Lemma~\ref{lem:cov_matrix_2} that we can obtain such a covariance matrix with the claimed sample complexity.
 The fact that the postprocessing is efficient follows from the fact that we just need to take the empirical averages and then solve an SDP to obtain the covariance matrix.
-If we wish to output the Hamiltonian, instead, we only need to perform an additional matrix inversion step, which is again polynomial in $m$. \end{proof} The result above already illustrates the power of our methods, as this the first general result on learning Gaussian states in trace distance with sample complexity scaling quadratically in precision.
+If we wish to output the Hamiltonian, instead, we only need to perform an additional matrix inversion step, which is again polynomial in $m$. \end{proof}

 \begin{rem} Bounding $V_{ii}$ by $\|V\|_{\infty}$ may be overshooting in the regime of large $m$.
 For example, for a covariance matrix with many entries of $\mathcal{O}(1)$, the norm can still be of $\Omega(m)$.
-The sample complexity can be as well expressed in terms of a bound on the diagonal elements of $V$. \end{rem}
+The sample complexity can be as well expressed in terms of a bound on the diagonal elements of $V$. \end{rem} { \begin{rem} The result above already illustrates the power of our methods, as this the first general result on learning Gaussian states in trace distance with sample complexity scaling quadratically in precision.
+Thanks to Eq.~(\ref{eq:energy}), we can also write $C[V,t]^2(1+\max_i|t_i|)^2=O(E^3)$ and using also Eq.~(\ref{ineq:energy2}) and the steps in the proof above, we obtain that $N=O\left(\frac{m^3 E^4(e^{2\beta_{\max}}-1)^2}{\epsilon^2}\log{\frac{m}{\delta}}\right)$ are sufficient for the task. \end{rem} }

-\section{Continuity bounds for Hamiltonians and covariances}
+\subsection{Continuity bounds for Hamiltonians and covariances}

 In this section, we derive useful perturbation bounds for Gaussian Hamiltonians in terms of the norm difference between their corresponding covariance matrices, and vice versa.
 As we saw in the previous section, such bounds are essential when learning Gaussian states.
 We will use the following simple bound for the matrix inverse at multiple occasions: